gustavnavar/Grid.Blazor/docs/dotnetcore/Quick_start.md

     }
 ```

-The steps to build a Grid page are as follows:
+The steps to build a Grid page are:

 1. Your controller action has to retrieve a strongly-typed collection of the model items and pass it to the view.
 An example of this type of controller action is: